November 28 - December 4 2022

 Premiere: Wednesday November 30

-Purahéi Soul is a musical group that was founded in 2013 by Paraguayan artists Jennifer Hicks and Miguel Narváez.
-The group is known for performing folkloric music, and modern interpretations of jazz and blues standards, paying tribute to their diverse inspirations.
-Purahéi means singing in the native language, Guaraní, and Soul’s music focus on sounds of the Afro-diaspora, and the word Soul.
-They will be presented by Síncopa Productions, a Paraguayan production company that focuses on the production and management of shows in the jazz genre.
+Purahéi Soul is a Paraguayan musical group founded in 2013 by Jennifer Hicks and Miguel Narváez, two Paraguayan artists.
+The group is characterized by presenting folk songs and jazz and blues standards reversioned, tribute to all the music that moves and inspires them.
+Purahéi means song in Guaraní, and soul alludes to afro sounds and the word soul.
+At Conexión Sónica, they are presented by Síncopa Producciones, a Paraguayan production company dedicated to the promotion and management of jazz and related music shows.

 La Boa